Lacrymology/states/salt/cloud/doc/install.rst

-.todo: I DON'T THIS IS SALT CLOUD SPECIFIC
+..
+TODO: I DON'T THIS IS SALT CLOUD SPECIFIC

 Some settings need to be noticed:

 * providers:
-  * keyname: is the name of the SSH private key
+  * keyname: is the name of the :doc:`/ssh/doc/index` private key
   * provider: must be ``ec2``

 * profiles: